STIC

 The vision of the Colorado STIC is to foster a collaborative culture for rapid implementation of innovations to efficiently deliver a modern, high-quality transportation system within the state.
 STIC's mission is to facilitate the rapid implementation of technology, processes, procedures and techniques among transportation program delivery professionals at all levels of government, and throughout the private and non-profit sectors to ensure smart, efficient investment in Colorado's transportation infrastructure.

 The STIC Executive Steering Committee is co-chaired by the assistant division administrator of FHWA's Colorado Division and CDOT's chief engineer.
 CDOT's Office of Process Improvement served as the secretariat for STIC from 2014-2016.
-CDOT's Applied Research and Innovation Branch now serves in that role.
+CDOT's Office of Applied Research now serves in that role.

 Colorado STIC Incentive Program